awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

 }
 ```

-To select some of the information, you could specify these `Parameters` in your state machine definition\.
+To select some of the information, you could specify these parameters in your state machine definition\.

 ```
 "Parameters": {